SCIInstitute/ShapeWorks/docs/new/new-studio.md

 ## Mesh Support

 As of ShapeWorks 6.0, we added mesh support to ShapeWorks Studio including loading meshes, optimizing shape models directly on meshes, and visualizing meshes with scalar feature values.
-Meshes can store values at vertices such as "cortical thickness", or "fibrosis” and ShapeWorksStudio uses them in a similar manner as feature maps/volumes.
+Meshes can store values at vertices such as "cortical thickness", or "fibrosis” and ShapeWorks Studio uses them in a similar manner as feature maps/volumes.

 *Open meshes in Studio*
 ![Screenshot showing open meshes in Studio](../img/new/open-mesh-studio.png)